 Task limits and pricing

 The number of tasks your account can use depends on the pricing plan you select.
-For plans that do not include usage-based pricing, Zapier will email you when you reach eighty percent of your task limit, and again when you reach your task limit.
+For plans that do not include metered tasks, Zapier will email you when you reach 80% of your task limit, and again when you reach your task limit.
 Once you reach your monthly limit, Zapier will hold any new Zap runs until your billing cycle resets.

 Monitor task usage